Top Gummy Supplement Flavors: A Manufacturing Perspective

 • Pair naturally with red/purple color systems that match expectations.

-The typical risk is top-note fade if the formula and packaging allow too much oxygen exposure over time.
+The risk: top-note fade if oxygen gets in over time.

 3) Sour profiles (sour apple, sour cherry, sour watermelon)

-Sour is one of the most misunderstood “flavors” in gummies.
-It’s not just a preference-it’s often doing technical heavy lifting.
-Sour systems can function like a masking tool, reducing the perception of bitterness and distracting from lingering aftertastes.
+Sour is one of the most misunderstood flavors in gummies.
+It's not just a preference — it's doing technical heavy lifting.
+Sour systems function like a masking tool, reducing bitterness and distracting from aftertastes.

 That said, sour profiles require discipline.
-Common manufacturing considerations include:
+Considerations include:

 • Set behavior can be sensitive if pH gets pushed too low (especially in pectin systems).